Guac0/TAS-Unit-Mod/README.md

 Credit to iNTERBRED for their Tactical Beards mod, Hhaine for publishing the mod, and -_LP_- for adding onto the mod and allowing the arma community to use it. https://steamcommunity.com/sharedfiles/filedetails/?id=1357784814 https://steamcommunity.com/sharedfiles/filedetails/?id=1432917255

 Credit to Pike713 for their ADV ACE-CPR (Pike Edition) mod, which unfortuately seems to be outdated abandonware.
-We have applied several bugfixes and repacked it into this mod. https://steamcommunity.com/sharedfiles/filedetails/?id=1957746437
+We (namely Wuckles, good job) have applied several bugfixes and repacked it into this mod.
+If the original author has an issue with this, please create an issue. https://steamcommunity.com/sharedfiles/filedetails/?id=1957746437